-Sale of new F-16s to Taiwan provisionally approved
+UPDATE: Sale of new F-16s to Taiwan provisionally approved

-If approved, the sale would follow the re-delivery of 145 Taiwanese F-16A-Ds following an upgrade to the F-16V configuration, but will likely anger China.
+If approved, the sale would follow the re-delivery of 145 Taiwanese F-16A-Ds following an upgrade to the F-16V configuration, and will likely anger China.

 But some analysts believe the US may be using the possible sale as leverage as it seeks to gain concessions in the ongoing and escalating trade war with China.
 For its part, Chinese state television said in March that any such sale would cross a “red line”.

 Taiwan is looking to replace its fleet of Dassault Mirage 2000-5s, 60 of which were acquired in 1992 and which have suffered from poor reliability and serviceability in recent years, as well as some of its domestically-built AIDC F-CK-1 Ching-Kuos.

-Note: UPDATE: An August 20 US Defense Security Cooperation Agency (DSCA) notification has formally confirmed the requested sale has been submitted to Congress for approval.